jmas13/escapades/feedback.md

 > :+1: everything I put in the validator was error free

-## Deployment and Functionality - Does not meet expectations ...yet
+## Deployment and Functionality - Meets expectations
 ##### How accessible is your app to those who may want to explore it?
 - Cursory use of the app by an uninformed user yields no errors that "break" it